mdditt2000/openshift-4-11/mulit-cluster/README.md

 * OpenShift 4.11
 * OpenShift 4.13

 I would like to distribute traffic between the two cluster.
 While evaluating OpenShift 4.13 before upgrading/rebuilding OpenShift 4.11.
-Steps used to configure OpenShift multi-cluster using CIS standalone deployment.
+Steps used to configure OpenShift multi-cluster using CIS **standalone deployment**.
+CIS configured in HA deployment will come next.

 #### Step 1 Fetch KubeConfigs from ExtendedConfigMaps for ExternalCluster

 Create the secrets from the kubeconfig.
-This allows CIS to access the external OpenShift clusters
+This allows CIS to access the external OpenShift cluster

 **OpenShift-4-11 Cluster**

 ```
 # oc create secret generic openshift-4-11 --from-file=kubeconfig=/openshift/ipi/auth/kubeconfig
 secret/openshift-4-11 created
 ```

 **OpenShift-4-13 Cluster**